Mu Coin (MU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mu Coin Historical Price

-According to the latest data gathered on Mu Coin live price page, the current price of Mu Coin is 0.102723USD.
-The circulating supply of Mu Coin(MU) is 1.00M MU , giving it a market capitalization of $102.45K.
+According to the latest data gathered on Mu Coin live price page, the current price of Mu Coin is 0.135625USD.
+The circulating supply of Mu Coin(MU) is 1.00M MU , giving it a market capitalization of $135.70K.

 The Mu Coin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.